 Student feedback on Invest for Success

-Investec is crowned Business of the Year at the Business Charity Awards, as well as winning the award for Community Impact.
+Investec was crowned Business of the Year at the Business Charity Award and won the award for Community Impact in 2017.